NuGet/docs.microsoft.com-nuget/docs/API/catalog-resource.md

 - **Page**: a grouping of catalog items.
 - **Leaf**: a document representing a catalog item, which is a snapshot of a single package's state.

-Each catalog object has a property called the `commitTimeStamp`.
-This is the time when the item was added to the catalog.
+Each catalog object has a property called the `commitTimeStamp` representing when the item was added to the catalog.
 Catalog items are added to a catalog page in batches called commits.
 All catalog items in the same commit have the same commit timestamp (`commitTimeStamp`) and commit ID (`commitId`).
 Catalog items placed in the same commit represent events that happened around the same point in time on the package source.
 There is no ordering within a catalog commit.

-Per package ID and version, there will never be more than one catalog item in a commit.
+Because each package ID and version is unique, there will never be more than one catalog item in a commit.
 This ensures that catalog items for a single package can always be unambiguously ordered with respect to commit timestamp.

-There will never be more than one commit to the catalog per `commitTimeStamp`.
+There is never be more than one commit to the catalog per `commitTimeStamp`.
 In other words, the `commitId` is redundant with the `commitTimeStamp`.

-In contrast to the [package metadata resource](registration-base-url-resource.md) which is indexed by package ID, the catalog is indexed (i.e. queryable) only by time.
+In contrast to the [package metadata resource](registration-base-url-resource.md), which is indexed by package ID, the catalog is indexed (and queryable) only by time.

 Catalog items are always added to the catalog in a monotonically increasing, chronological order.
 This means that if a catalog commit is added at time X then no catalog commit will ever be added with a time less than or equal to X.